Understanding Guardrail Metrics

 | Completeness | Assesses whether the response addresses all necessary parts of the prompt with sufficient detail and relevance. | When ensuring that all user instructions or question components are covered in the answer. | Evaluating a customer support response to check if it fully answers a multi-part troubleshooting query. |

-| Instruction Adherence | Checks whether the AI followed the explicit instructions in the prompt and system directives. | When prompt compliance is important—such as tone, structure, or style guidance. | Validating that a model-generated blog post adheres to formatting rules and brand tone instructions. |
+| Instruction Adherence | Checks whether the AI followed the explicit instructions in the prompt and system directives. | When prompt compliance to components such as tone, structure, or style guidance is important. | Validating that a model-generated blog post adheres to formatting rules and brand tone instructions. |

-| Context Adherence | Determines whether each factual claim is directly supported by the provided context. | When grounding responses in user-provided input or retrieved documents. | Ensuring that a RAG-based assistant only uses company documentation to answer internal HR questions. |
+| Context Adherence | Determines whether each factual claim is directly supported by the provided context. | When grounding responses in user-provided input or retrieved documents on top of the prompt text. | Ensuring that a RAG-based assistant only uses company documentation to answer internal HR questions. |

-| Ground Truth Adherence | Measures how closely the output matches a known correct answer (gold standard). | When evaluating model outputs against a trusted reference, such as in benchmarking or grading tasks. | Comparing QA outputs against annotated gold answers during LLM fine-tuning experiments. |
+| Ground Truth Adherence | Measures how closely the output matches a provided correct answer (gold standard). | When evaluating model outputs against a trusted reference, such as in benchmarking or grading tasks. | Comparing QA outputs against annotated gold answers during LLM fine-tuning experiments. |

-| Comprehensive Safety | Detects and categorizes safety violations across areas like PII, CBRN, hate speech, self-harm, and more. | When filtering or flagging unsafe, harmful, or policy-violating content in LLM outputs. | Auditing completions for PII leakage and violent content before releasing model-generated transcripts. |
+| Comprehensive Safety | Detects and categorizes safety violations across areas like PII, CBRN, hate speech, self-harm, and more. | When filtering or flagging unsafe, harmful, or policy-violating content in LLM outputs. | Auditing model-generated transcripts for PII leakage and violent content. |

 DeepRails vs. Bedrock Comparison Study: 40-60% Scores